NIRCam WFSS Recommended Strategies

 Guidance is provided for astronomers preparing JWST NIRCam WFSS observations using the Astronomers' Proposal Tool (APT).

-Below we provide guidance for preparing NIRCam wide field slitless spectroscopy (WFSS) observations in APT.
+In this page we provide guidance for preparing NIRCam wide field slitless spectroscopy (WFSS) observations in APT.
 This complements the step-by-step instructions given in the NIRCam Wide Field Slitless Spectroscopy APT Template.

-Here, we give advice on how to choose amongst the available grisms, cross filters (for use with the grisms), imaging filters (for the mandatory accompanying imaging of the field), and mosaicking strategies.
+In particular, we give advice on how to choose amongst the available grisms, cross filters (for use with the grisms), imaging filters (for the mandatory accompanying imaging of the field), and mosaicking strategies.

 Similarity with NIRCam imaging